 Save the Mekong Dolphin from Extinction

-42,189 signatures toward our 50,000 Goal
+46,733 signatures toward our 75,000 Goal

 Sponsor: The Rainforest Site

 Toxic levels of pesticides such as DDT and environmental contaminants such as PCBs were found during analysis of the dead dolphin calves -- these pollutants may also pose a health risk to human populations living along the Mekong that consume the same fish and water as the dolphins.
 High levels of mercury, which is dumped in the river from gold mining activities, were also found in some of the dead dolphins.
 The mercury directly affects the dolphins' immune system, making the animals more susceptible to infectious diseases4.

 Take action today!
-Urge Lao Prime Minister Bouasone Bouphavanh and Cambodian Prime Minister Hun Sen to implement laws to protect the Mekong Dolphins' habitat from contamination.
-Sign the petition below and tell a friend.
+Sign the petition below and tell the Prime Ministers of Laos and Cambodia to implement laws to protect the Mekong Dolphins' habitat from contamination.

-Dear Prime Ministers Bouasone Bouphavanh and Hun Sen,
+Dear Prime Ministers of Laos and Cambodia,

 I urge you to take action against gold mines and several other industries that dump hazardous chemicals in the river.
 Pollutants such as DDT, PCBs and mercury where found during analysis of the dead dolphin calves, and they represent a threat not only to this marvelous dolphin species, but also to the health of the human population that consumes the fish caught in the area.